 I think it’s a tricky one, even though it can certainly enhance your yoga practice at times when done right (timing, volume and kind of music), it can also be distracting and people can get irritated.
 Besides there is already so much stimulation in daily life, I believe it’s important to create a quiet place with yoga.
-Because we are so used / addicted to all the stimuli, practicing yoga without music might seem boring, even uncomfortable.
+Because we are so used / addicted to all the stimuli, practising yoga without music might seem boring, even uncomfortable.
 We want to keep being stimulated, and it feels good and maybe even needed.
 The question is though, how good is it really?
 Is it not better to go through the silence, and discomfort and come out the other end, deeply relaxed and disentangled from the “go-go” energy?

 So when music is used, keep the above in mind, and use the music to become quiet, and work towards silence and relaxation!
 Be careful as a teacher to not use it to fill up the space…

-I love Dhafer Youssef, Craig Pruess, Armand Amar, Donna De Lory, Xavier Rudd, Shaman’s Dream and Lindsey Stirling if I want to get things going..
+I love Dhafer Youssef, Craig Pruess, Armand Amar, Donna De Lory, Xavier Rudd, Shaman’s Dream and Lindsey Stirling if I want to get things going.

 Using music in a class is a wild-card; almost always, two people come up at the end of class and say “what was that lovely music” and one person comes up and says “what was that awful music?
 Please don’t play that again!”.
-I like using music from time to time to create a sense of peace and tranquility, but mostly during the lead up to class as people arrive, rather than during.
-If I’m going to play something before, during or after class it’ll be something subtle and gentle, another pointer back in to the feeling body and stillness.
+I like using music from time to time to create a sense of peace and tranquility, but mostly in the lead up to class as people arrive, rather than during.
+If I’m going to play something before, during or after class it’ll be something subtle and gentle, another pointer back into the feeling body and stillness.

 Favourite tracks past and present: Synchronicity – Om Nama Shivaya, Vandita Kate Marchesiello, Hari Rama, Darshan Ambient – The Zen Master’s Diary and anything by Ludovico Einaudi – hauntingly beautiful but might make people cry!

-I don't play music in my classes, and very occasionally I do when I practice yoga at home.
-I find music to be a lovely way to create an atmosphere and to release emotions, but when I teach or practice yoga I find I don't need the extra layer that music adds.
+I don’t play music in my classes, and very occasionally I do when I practise yoga at home.
+I find music to be a lovely way to create an atmosphere and to release emotions, but when I teach or practise yoga I find I don’t need the extra layer that music adds.
 I love to create and support a space where people can express and truly, truly be with themselves, and I find that music can somehow create more distractions.
 I leave the use of music to the skills of experienced Jivamukti teachers, who are good at getting a specific practice with a very appropriate playlist!

-My all time favourites are the albums
+My all-time favourites are the albums:

 - Ocean of Devotion & River of Grace both by the Bhakti family group Goma.